Unfortunately, the worst cat food brands are also the most popular brands – Purina, Friskies, Royal Canin, Blue Buffalo, Hill’s, etc.

 If you don’t understand these facts, you will not understand this article.
 I get many comments about this article.
 But these are the facts.

 Please educate yourself on AAFCO labeling requirements and definitions.
-And heavily research the manufacturer that’s making your cat’s food (not just the brand name).
+And heavily research the company that’s making your cat’s food (not just the brand name).

 Mars Petcare cat food brands (Royal Canin, Sheba, Whiskas, Iams, Nutro, Temptations, Greenies)